 Lems Boulder Boot is a comfy, minimalist, travel boot that feels amazing, packs down small, and can handle hiking, running, and working out easily

 Why: The Lems Boulder Boot is one of the best travel shoes for men that are adventurous and plan to explore…and look like it.
 A highly packable boot that looks good and is surprisingly comfortable.
 If you want to look good and be prepared to travel, but prefer boots over boat shoes and sneakers these are your choice.
-I’ve ran, hiked, and worked out in these and loved.
-I will however take my Altama OTB Maritime shoes instead, simply because I like the look of the Altama OTB and its versatility over the look of Lems’ Boulder Boot and the Altama OTB materials are much more durable.
+I’ve run, hiked, and worked out in these and loved them.
+I will, however, take my Altama OTB Maritime shoes instead, simply because I like the look of the Altama OTB and its versatility over the look of Lems’ Boulder Boot and the Altama OTB materials are much more durable.

 Best Locations: Europe, urban locations, mountains, and trekking

 Strengths: Very packable, comfortable, and stylish

 Weakness: Limited on how well these could be dressed up.
 Not an issue if they’re your style

 Performance: Minimalist soles are comfortable and feel great, but for long, multi-day treks, the wearer should fully comfortable walking in minimalist (e.g., thin sole, zero heel to toe drop) footwear

 Recommendations: Pair with the Xero Z-Trail sandals and medium weight wool socks to round out a set of footwear good enough for all places and climates

 Purchase the Lems Boulder Boot at Lems Online